lumina-desktop/lumina-docs/luminaplugins.rst

 .. _luminapanelplugin14:

 .. figure:: images/luminapanelplugin14.png
+   :scale: 100%

 This section displays all applications by default, with the drop down menu at the top allowing you to view applications by category.
-The "AppCafe" button in the top right will open the SysAdm AppCafe®, allowing you to quickly search for and download more applications.
+The :guilabel:`AppCafe` button in the top right will open the SysAdm AppCafe®, allowing you to quickly search for and download more applications.

 .. _luminapanelplugin15:

 .. figure:: images/luminapanelplugin15.png
+   :scale: 100%

 :numref:`Figure %s: Home Directory <luminapanelplugin15>`

 The "folder" icon on the left sidebar opens the Home directory, giving you the option to quickly browse through system directories.
 Clicking the file/folder button in the upper right launches the Insight File Manager at the home directory.
 Clicking the binoculars and gear icon will launch the search utility.

 Finally, selecting the screwdriver and wrench icon on the sidebar will open the "Desktop Preferences" section, seen in :numref:`Figure %s: Desktop Preferences <luminapanelplugin16>`

 .. _luminapanelplugin16:

 .. figure:: images/luminapanelplugin16.png
+   :scale: 100%

 This panel displays shortcuts to all the settings and configuration utilities, as well as the system information window.

 .. _Workspace Switcher: